SPP - Synthetic Packet Pairs

 Data can be collected from measurement points in two ways.
 The simplest method is for the user to collect data at both monitor points manually before running SPP.
 This can be achieved using tcpdump on the measurement point interface.
 SPP can then read these PCAP files to estimate RTT.
 Of course this method can only provide retrospective RTT estimates.

-(NOTE: Live remote capture is currently experimental)
+(NOTE: Live remote capture is currently experimental.)

 In this implementation, target traffic is specified as packets flowing between two hosts.
 IP addresses of these hosts must be entered on the command line.
 The path between these two hosts must pass by the two measurement points.
 It may be that the measurement points reside on the hosts generating the target traffic, but this is not required.